 More information is available at: https://ahsri.uow.edu.au/aged-care-funding-project

 The data collection for Study One was completed in the first half of 2018 at the 30 participating facilities.
 The care time reported by staff in the resource utilisation data collection showed that just over half the care time provided was individual time - supporting the proposed funding model that includes both a fixed payment and a variable payment rate for residents.

-The resident assessment, resource utilisation and finance data have been used to develop and then test the branching classification.
-An expert clinical panel was consulted to provide feedback and endorsement of the draft version, and Version 1 of the classification has now been finalised and delivered to the Commonwealth.
+The resident assessment, resource utilisation and finance data were used to develop and then test the branching classification.
+An expert clinical panel was consulted to provide feedback and endorsement of the draft version, and Version 1 of the classification was finalised and delivered to the Commonwealth.

 Another outcome of Study One was the confirmation that the assessment tool developed for the study was suitable for use by external assessors and that the external assessment process was acceptable to residents.

 - Study One Guide: Service utilisation data collection guide

 - Study One Guide: Frequently asked questions

 The Study Two data were received from the participating facilities across Australia and was principally been used to determine the fixed cost component of the funding model.
 This analysis included identifying any facility characteristics that drive care costs.

 The resident assessments were undertaken throughout October and November 2018 in the participating facilities.
 The results of the assessments from this representative sample across Australia were used to test the impact of the new funding model nationally.